DRosias/Coursera-Sys-Log-Reader/README.md

-# pre-git-dump
+# pre-git
-a dumping grounds for projects before I learned github
+a dumping ground for this project from before I learned github